mshustef/literaryclock/timelit/readme.md

-All the files you need to copy to /mnt/us/timelit
+All the files you need to copy to the extensions folder on your kindle